coralogix/terraform-coralogix-aws/modules/firehose/README.md

 Provision a firehose delivery stream with [CloudWatch metric stream](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Metric-Streams.html).
 For more granular inclusive filters of metric names belonging to an included namespace:

-Likewise when using this to include only specific namespaces and metric names, the variable 'include_all_namespaces' needs to disabled.
 The variable 'include_metric_stream_filter' can be used to send only conditional metric names belonging to a selected metric namespace.
 For any selected namespace where the metric names list is empty or not specified, all metrics in that namespace is included.

 Note: 'include_metric_stream_namespaces' and 'include_metric_stream_filter' are independent but related the same metric stream include filter and may conflict.
 If error or metrics do not show, check console CloudWatch -> Metrics -> Streams -> Selected Metrics table on result.